lix-project/lix-website/content/team.md

   hexchen is working primarily on mantaining and extending the Lix project infrastructure.

 - **Irenes ([@IreneKnapp](https://github.com/IreneKnapp), they/them)**
+  Irenes are an outside-context problem.
+They are fond of cats.

 - **jade ([@lf-](https://github.com/lf-), they/them)**
   jade is working on packaging, testing, infrastructure, tooling, review, stability, and a large amount of